 The central values and uncertainties of the truncated moments of all the quark and gluon flavors are shown in Table III for the three different scenarios.
-For the gluon in the SU(2) and SU(3) constraints scenarios we also include the individual contributions to the truncated moment from the positive and negative $\Delta g$ solutions, along with the total.
+For the gluon in the SU(2) and SU(3) constraints scenarios we show the individual contributions to the truncated moment from the positive and negative Δg solutions, along with the result of combining the two sets of solution.
 While the central values of the polarized quark moments do not vary much across the scenarios, the values of the gluon moments depend strongly on the theoretical assumptions.
-For the positive $\Delta g$ solutions, the truncated moments remain at $\sim 0.4$ , but together with the negative $\Delta g$ solutions for the SU(2) and SU(3) scenarios, which yield $\approx -0.9$ , the combined moment ranges from $\approx 0$ to 0.25, with large uncertainty $\approx 0.5$ .
+For the positive Δg solutions, the truncated moments remain at ~ 0.4 , but together with the negative Δg solutions for the SU(2) and SU(3) scenarios, which yield ≈ -0.9 , the combined moment ranges from ≈ 0 to 0.25, with large uncertainty ≈ 0.5 .

-Compared with the results from the DSSV14 analysis [26], which gave $\int \Delta g = 0.20(5)$ for $x{\min} = 0.05$ , our positive $\Delta g$ solutions give values comparable to the DSSV14 result for all scenarios, ranging from 0.20(13) for the least restrictive SU(2) case to 0.25(3) for the most restrictive SU(3)+positivity case.
-Combining positive and negative $\Delta g$ solutions, however, the gluon truncated moments over this range are 0.0(4) and 0.1(3) for the SU(2) and SU(3) scenarios, in clear contrast to the DSSV14 result.
-This strong dependence on the theoretical assumptions used in the analysis suggests that additional data with greater sensitivity to the shape and sign of $\Delta g$ are needed before definitive, experiment-driven conclusions about gluon polarization can be reached.
+Compared with the results from the DSSV14 analysis [26], which gave $\int \Delta g = 0.20(5)$ for $x{\min} = 0.05$, our positive Δg solutions give values comparable to the DSSV14 result for all scenarios, ranging from 0.20(13) for the least restrictive SU(2) case to 0.25(3) for the most restrictive SU(3) + positivity case.
+Combining positive and negative Δg solutions, however, the gluon truncated moments over this range are 0.0(4) and 0.1(3) for the SU(2) and SU(3) scenarios, in clear contrast to the DSSV14 result.
+This strong dependence on the theoretical assumptions used in the analysis suggests that additional data with greater sensitivity to the shape and sign of Δg are needed before definitive, experiment-driven conclusions about gluon polarization can be reached.